• Skip to primary navigation

 Spooky Yogurt Scrolls on a plate one split with jam.

-We had home made Strawberry Jam but I can imagine marmalade would be great too for breakfast!
+We had homemade Strawberry Jam, but for breakfast, marmalade would be great too!

 Spooky Yogurt Scroll split with jam & Greek Yogurt.